-- The designation “AACT Fellow” is bestowed for life upon members of AACT who over a period of years have contributed significantly to the idea and ideal of community theatre.
+- The designation “AACT Fellow” is bestowed upon members of AACT who over a period of years have contributed significantly to the idea and ideal of community theatre, and to AACT.

 - Nomination and election to this select group is the responsibility of the current Fellow membership.

-- Awards are presented in odd years, with 2015 being the most recent.
+- Awards are presented in odd years, with 2021 the most recent.

 1978 Founding Fellows: